natb1/old.fxt/README.md

-old: This functionality is made obsolete for me by the 'sepia' package.
+old: This functionality is made obsolete for me by the [sepia](https://github.com/linkedin/sepia) package.

 # fxt